Treeki/MeteoNook/README.md

 ## Missing features for V1 parity

 - Loading/error screen
-- Cloud pattern images on Seed tab

 ## More stuff

+- Show light showers on OverviewDayCard
+- Refresh overview when 5am comes around
 - Confirmation on deleting an island
 - Data export
 - Dark mode